2023 Southern University Model State Program

 Since the implementation of Program Assistant for Southern University, the listserve has grown to a total of +260 contacts.
 Terra Polite is able to attend more outreach events and promote SARE in coordination with Izzi Frank by encouraging people to sign up for email contacts and follow Louisiana SARE Social Media pages.
 Program Assistants have provided informational pamphlets and SARE publications on farm tours, workshops, and conferences to expand Louisiana SARE's reach.
 At the annual SPROUT Climate Convening at Chicot St. Parkl, Izzi and Terra were asked to represent SARE and provide an overview of programs, they also used this opportunity to assess the community's needs for future workshops.
 More students from Southern University are becoming aware of the grant opportunities that SARE can provide and have applied for Graduate Student Grants.

-80 Farmers received information about SARE grant programs and information resources
+80 Farmers/Ranchers received SARE resources

-180 Ag professionals received information about SARE grant programs and information resources
+180 Ag service providers received SARE resources

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.